-Kerbside co-mingled recycling materials are transported to the Sunshine Coast MRF at Nambour.
+Kerbside co-mingled recycling materials are transported to a third party for sorting.

 Some additional privately-owned waste infrastructure exists within the Region including a Container Deposit Scheme facility and an e-waste and scrap metal recycling.

 Bonnick Road Landfill is the main waste management facility in Gympie.
 A new landfill cell has recently been built at this site which has an estimated lifespan of approximately 3 years.
 Council is investigating options for security of waste disposal, and this may include a new landfill or transport and disposal of waste to another region.